Tejada-Omar/CPSC471-project/README.md

 PGPASSWORD=<your password, should be the same as the one in .pgpass>
 SECRET=<your secret string, should be quite long as this is used for encryption>
 ```

+## Default Credentials:
+The application automatically creates an admin user with:
+`Username: admin`
+`Password: Password!`

+This account can be used for testing.